(Big tease/announcement at the end of this post!)

 But those reactions, tho (see what I did there?).

 Saw another kind of post.
-The author received a cold call that began with an icebreaker shared in a post.
+The author describes receiving a cold call that began with the “Roll the dice” icebreaker.
 They appreciated it and took the call.

 Then, they received another cold call with the same play.
-And another.
-The third time, they cut off the cold caller, ended the call.
+And the another.
+On this third time, they cut off the cold caller, ended the call.

 Something was cute the first time, less unique the second, and a full blown annoying trend the third.